 The ENIAC (Electronic Numerical Integrator and Computer) aka "the Giant Brian" (1945) was the first electronic general-purpose digital computer.
 It was fully reprogrammable and so, able to solve a complex number of problems.
 It could take several days to program because it was programmed via external switches and dials.

-The ENIAC took 20 seconds to complete its first calculation, a mechanical computer of the time would have taken 40 hours.
+The ENIAC took 20 seconds to complete its first calculation; a mechanical computer would have taken 40 hours.

-The huge ENIAC filled a room and require 6 programmers.
+The huge ENIAC filled a room and required six programmers.

-The ENIAC consumed a staggering 150 kW of electricity, which led to a rumor that whenever it was switched on, lights dimmed in Philadelphia.
-It wasn't the most reliable machine either.
+The ENIAC consumed a staggering 150 kW of electricity, which led to a rumor that lights dimmed in Philadelphia whenever it was switched on.
+It could have been a more reliable machi, me too.
 Several tubes needed replacing every day.

 The first electronic stored-program computer.